 - Do not engage in conflict with your abuser.
 If your abuser becomes angry, stay calm, walk away, and don’t give them a reaction.

 - Communicate to your abuser how hurtful their words are and discuss with them the fact that it is unacceptable to you.
 Set boundaries on what you will and will not accept from your abuser.

 - Take back your power.
 If you react to the abuser, you are rewarding them by letting them know they have power over your emotions.
 Don’t allow the abuser to have control over how you feel.

 - Leave the marriage.
 If setting boundaries, getting therapy, and refusing to respond to the abuse doesn’t work, then it is time to consider divorce.
 There are times when the best thing you can do for yourself is to break all ties with your abuser.
 If you make this decision, hire an attorney familiar with domestic violence, stay in close contact with your support system, and focus on learning good coping skills.

-Verbal abuse doesn't leave a visible mark.
-People who experience verbal abuse suffer emotionally and their experience should not be dismissed.
+Even though verbal abuse doesn't leave a visible mark, those who experience it suffer emotionally and your experience should not be dismissed.